CristopherA96/tae_git/docs/index.md

 $ git checkout -b st_<id>                                               ; # 3.
 Create a branch following st_id structure and switch to it
 $ mkdir <full-name-dir>                                                 ; # 4.
 Create a folder named like your full name
 $ cd <full-name-dir>                                                    ; # 5.
 Change your directory
+$ gedit <file.extension>                                                ; # 6.
+Create a file for test and save changes
+$ git add <file.extension>                                              ; # 7.
+Add your directory with lab1.pdf inside
+$ git status
+$ git commit -m "[ST_YOUR_ID] <file> added"                             ; # 8.
+Commit your added file
+$ git status
+$ git log
+$ git push origin <st_your_id>                                          ; # 9.
+Publish your changes withing your branch to remote repo
 ```

+!!! info
+    You can add a file that you want not neccesary lab1.pdf.
+This file was for example, but you can add a test.txt file only to add something to the directory that you can publish.

 !!! failure
     You will be working on your branch, <u>please do not modify files from other branches if it is not yours</u>.